Hotrod369/Reddit-Scraper-Analyzer/README.md

 The **Reddit Scraper & Analyzer** is an advanced tool designed to navigate through the complexities of Reddit's vast data landscape, extracting and processing data to uncover insightful patterns and behaviors.
 It is particularly adept at identifying anomalous activities indicative of bots, trolls, or other potentially malicious entities.

-Utilizing the **Python Reddit API Wrapper (PRAW)** for robust data extraction, the tool gathers comprehensive information from specified subreddits, including posts, comments, and user metrics.
+It operates in <u>read-only</u> mode using the **Python Reddit API Wrapper (PRAW)** for robust data extraction, the tool gathers comprehensive information from specified subreddit's, including posts, comments, and user metrics.
 This data then undergoes detailed analysis, leveraging the **Natural Language Toolkit (NLTK)** for sophisticated text processing and sentiment analysis.
 This analysis assesses various parameters such as karma scores, account ages, and activity patterns to detect irregularities and understand the sentiment behind user comments.

 Additionally, the system integrates **PostgreSQL**, a powerful open-source relational database, to manage and store large volumes of data efficiently.
 This allows for advanced querying capabilities and secure storage of the scraped data, facilitating complex data analysis tasks.